Gigi poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Gigi's family decides she is ready to be presented to society as a courtesan, with Gaston as her intended protector.
 This launches the "transformation" plot where Gigi enters the adult world of courtesans., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, At Maxim's, Gaston realizes he cannot bear to see Gigi reduced to a courtesan like all the others, subjected to public scrutiny and eventual discarding.
 He abruptly takes her home, the arrangement collapsing.
-Both face the "death" of their only acceptable path forward., demonstrates the protagonist at their lowest point.
+Both face the "death" of their only acceptable path forward., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Gaston has his realization: "She's not a little girl anymore...
 She's a woman!"
 He understands he loves Gigi and doesn't want her as a mistress but as a wife.
 This synthesis allows him to break with tradition and choose genuine love., demonstrating the transformation achieved throughout the journey.